An easy to follow DIY etched glass tutorial!

 For these DIY etched glass wine tumblers, I put etching all the way around so it’s kind of hard to take a picture of since you see both sides!!

-Along with the wine glass, I also made a How to Tell Time board.
-Check out my tutorial by clicking here!
+Along with the wine glass, I also made a How to Tell Time board. (click link for tutorial)

 If you’d like to find out all the wonderful things a Cricut can do, check out my Cricut resource guide here!